DFE-Digital/pageobjects-testing-infrastructure/README.md

     }
 }

-// Any test class you inherit from BaseTest gets access to the container and a new scope is created per test
+// Any test class you inherit from BaseTest gets access to the container and a new scope is created per test.
+// NOTE by inheriting - this does making overriding your container configuration not possible as the BaseTest is created (and it's ServiceProvider built)
+// before you can override parts of it in your test.

 public sealed class MyTestClass : BaseTest
 {